dfactoryplugins/post-views-counter/readme.txt

 == Upgrade Notice ==

-= 1.3.1 =
+= 1.3.2 =
-* Fix: Gutenberg CSS file missing
+* New: Introducing dashboard widget navigation
-* Tweak: POT translation file update
+* New: Counter support for Media (attachments)